PJC-1/algorithms-and-data-structures/README.md

 >- Figure out the bare minimum pieces of information to represent your problem.
 >- Give reasonable defaults to the bare minimum pieces of info.
 >- Check the base case.
 Is there any work left to do?
 If not, return.
+>- When some work is done and you are calling your function again, make sure the arguments have changed in some fashion.
+If the function is called again and the arguments are unchanged it will likely result in a infinite loop.
 >
 > *Recursion Example*:
 > ```